sjavokhir/mobile-awesome/README.md

 ## Multiplatform
 * [voyager](https://github.com/adrielcafe/voyager) - 🛸 A pragmatic navigation library for Jetpack Compose.
 * [firebase-kotlin-sdk](https://github.com/GitLiveApp/firebase-kotlin-sdk) - A Kotlin-first SDK for Firebase.
-* [KMPNotifier](https://github.com/mirzemehdi/KMPNotifier) - Kotlin Multiplatform Push Notification Library targetting android and iOS.
-* [alarmee](https://github.com/Tweener/alarmee) - A Kotlin/Compose Multiplatform library to schedule alarms, display local notifications, and handle push notifications on Android and iOS.
 * [multiplatform-settings](https://github.com/russhwolf/multiplatform-settings) - A Kotlin Multiplatform library for saving simple key-value data.
-* [compass](https://github.com/jordond/compass) - 🧭 Kotlin Multiplatform library location toolkit for geocoding and geolocation.
 * [lyricist](https://github.com/adrielcafe/lyricist) - 🌎 The missing I18N/L10N (internationalization/localization) multiplatform library for Jetpack Compose!
 * [coil-compose](https://coil-kt.github.io/coil/compose/) - An image loading library for Android backed by Kotlin Coroutines.
+* [sketch](https://github.com/panpf/sketch) - Sketch is an image loading library designed for Compose Multiplatform and Android View.
+It is powerful and rich in functions.
+In addition to basic functions, it also supports GIF, SVG, video thumbnails, Exif Orientation, etc.
+* [zoomimage](https://github.com/panpf/zoomimage) - ZoomImage is a library designed for Compose Multiplatform and Android View for gesture zoom viewing of images, supported scale, pan, locate, rotation, and super-large image subsampling.
 * [Compose-Rich-Editor](https://github.com/MohamedRejeb/Compose-Rich-Editor) - A Rich text editor library for both Jetpack Compose and Compose Multiplatform, fully customizable and supports the common rich text editor features.
 * [compose-richtext](https://github.com/halilozercan/compose-richtext) - A collection of Compose libraries for advanced text formatting and alternative display types.
 * [texty](https://github.com/ArjunJadeja/texty) - A Compose Multiplatform Library to display text with various styles, effects and animations.